 3. Trust your people.
 Hire with the understanding that people bring different skills to the table.
 They’re not all going to be rock stars, that’s not what you want.
 Wayne Gretzky was great because he had solid forwards and defensemen around him.
 Give your people assignments that set them up for success, then get out of their way.
 Treat them with respect.
 They will reward you.
 Our head of accounting has been with us for 20 years.
 Her knowledge of our business and our people is more valuable to me than any CFO in the industry.

 4. Listen till it hurts.
 You can’t manage a successful technology business from behind a desk, so get out there with your customers.
 Listen to their problems, but don’t expect them to provide you with the solutions.
 That’s your job.

 5. Invest in customers.
-We’ve always made it a point to offer events, seminars and training courses to our customers at little or no cost.
-Investing in their skills makes them more successful, and also reinforces our own value.
-You know what they say about how it’s cheaper to get more business from existing customers than to find news ones?
+We’ve always made it a point to offer events, seminars, and training courses to our customers at little or no cost.
+Investing in their skills makes them more successful, and also reinforces our own values.
+Do you know what they say about how it’s cheaper to get more business from existing customers than to find new ones?
 It’s true.

-As good as the last 23 years have been, I like to think we’re still at the beginning.
-There’s so much technology in the pipeline, and so many ways to use it, that we’ll never run out of ideas.
+As good as the last 27 years have been, I like to think we’re still at the beginning.
+There’s so much technology in the pipeline and so many ways to use it, that we’ll never run out of ideas.

-What success secrets have you learned long the way?
+What success secrets have you learned along the way?